 Divest/Invest Senior Program Manager, Detroit Justice Center

 Sheba Y. Rogers (she/her) is a senior program manager at the Detroit Justice Center (DJC), leading the organization’s Divest/Invest Initiative.
 In her role, she leads a coalition of 10 community-based organizations that are working together to establish a policy model to divest in criminal justice spending and strategies and create legislation that increases investments in holistic, community-driven strategies for public health and safety.
 Sheba’s passion stems from the direct impact of her mother’s incarceration and experiencing the subsequent and profound disadvantages within her family and community.
-Through a variety of professional roles and community involvement over the past 14 years, she has worked to transform the harmful conditions created by mass incarceration, education inequality, and racial injustice into thriving, healthy environments that holistically support the needs, wellbeing, and excellence of Black children, families and communities.
-Sheba holds a master’s degree in education policy and management from the Harvard University Graduate School of Education, an master’s in social work degree from the University of Michigan, and a bachelor’s degree in psychology and Afro-American studies from Howard University.
+Through a variety of professional roles and community involvement over the past 14 years, she has worked to transform the harmful conditions created by mass incarceration, education inequality, and racial injustice into thriving, healthy environments that holistically support the needs, well-being, and excellence of Black children, families, and communities.
+Sheba holds a master’s degree in education policy and management from the Harvard University Graduate School of Education, a master’s degree in social work degree from the University of Michigan, and a bachelor’s degree in psychology and Afro-American studies from Howard University.

 Civic Engagement Organizer, Northwest Bronx Community and Clergy Coalition